Abbaskhurram255/abbaskhurram255/README.md

 - 🌱 I’m currently learning Vue, and Angular
 - 👯 I’m looking to collaborate on an amazing, responsive project
 - 🤔 I’m looking for help with Vue, and Angular
-- 💬 Ask me anything about frontend development... lol just kidding.
-I'm still having trouble with aforelisted (frontend) languages, to be honest
+- 💬 Ask me anything about frontend development... nah, just kidding.
+Tbh I'm still having trouble with aforelisted (frontend) languages
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I've been coding since I was 13, and back then I used no languages other than vanilla JavaScript to create <em>single-page applications</em>